.What do the following people have in common?

 But what if your family and loved ones didn’t have to be affected this way?

-The publication of “Brain Maker” by Dr David Perlmutter, is challenging current knowledge of causes and treatments for neurological disease.
+“Brain Maker” by Dr David Perlmutter, challenges the current knowledge of causes and treatments for neurological disease.
 As a neurologist, Dr Perlmutter has collected evidence from lab and clinical trials along with undisputable results from doctors and patients around the world.
-This cutting edge research culminated in a breakthrough understanding of the importance of gut bacteria to heal and protect our brains for life.
+This pioneering research revealed a new understanding of how gut bacteria heals and protects our brains for life.

 Today’s focus is gut bacteria or the microbiome of our digestive tract.
 One of the key outcomes from the 2008 Human Microbiome Project , is the significant relationship between health and each person’s unique combination of gut bacteria.